bukowa/robook/README.md

 To run the project you need rapiplus.dll ([rapiplus.dll](Library%2Frapiplus.dll)) and RApiConfig files ( [State.cs](Robook%2FState%2FState.cs)) which you can get by emailing Rithmic support.

+For discussion and questions I created a [Discord](https://discord.gg/ua8PZFxz) server.

 ![Animation.gif](Animation.gif)